 This post contains references to products from one or more of our advertisers.
 We may receive compensation when you click on links to those products.
 For an explanation of our Advertising Disclosure, visit this page.

 Editor’s Note: Some of the offers below may have expired or are no longer available on our site.

 Are you currently using the credit card hotel purchases?
-Owning a co-brand hotel credit card isn’t always your best option.
+Owning a co-brand hotel credit card isn’t always a right option.
 For instance, Capital One and Hotels.com have teamed up to offer extra benefits for cardholders.
 Capital One Venture and VentureOne cardholders can earn an unlimited 10 miles per dollar on their bookings through hotels.com/venture.
 This is on top of the miles earned for every purchase they make on their card.
 Read more here and here for further information.

 If you want to stretch the value of each rewards point beyond the standard 1 cent value, you need to take a look at these rewards cards.

 Flexible Rewards Credit Card for Hotel Purchases: Chase Sapphire Preferred

 If you’re not loyal to a particular hotel brand, a co-brand hotel credit card isn’t much value beyond the free anniversary nights.
 That’s why you should consider the Chase Sapphire Preferred or the Sapphire Reserve if you’re in the market for a premium travel rewards card.